 - This programs has passed.

-Family Day got its start in Alberta when Helen Hunley — the Lieutenant Governor of Alberta — passed the Family Day Act in 1990.
+Family Day is a Statutory Holiday in Alberta and got its start in Alberta when Helen Hunley — the Lieutenant Governor of Alberta — passed the Family Day Act in 1990.
 This officially established the third Monday of every February as Alberta Family Day.